Wednesday, August 7, 2013

 What can we learn from the wounded and frustrated believers who are leaving the church to find God?

-The post-congregationals have left the building.
-Not just any building.
-Our church buildings.
+The post-congregationals have left the building; not just any building, but our church buildings.
 On their way out, they were overheard to say: "Why won't someone at least listen to the tough questions?"

 Others say they are leaving in order to rescue their faith.
 Many say they struggle to find a way to worship in honesty, to forgive "church abuse," to grow in Christ-likeness or to reach an equilibrium in their spiritual life.